 Have you been adding too much salt to your hosta?
 Then you may be doing your hosta a significant disservice.
 Too much Epsom salt can have the reverse effect on your hosta, leading to a plant that has stunted growth, yellowing leaves, and, eventually, death.

 The good news is that it is improbable that your hosta ends up with an Epsom salt overdose.
 It would take a relatively large amount of Epsom salt in order for this to happen.
-So, if you’re sticking to the one or two tablespoon rule, this should not be a problem.
+So, if you’re sticking to the one or two-tablespoon rule, this should not be a problem.

 If you went above two tablespoons or used Epsom salt far too regularly, the best option is to water the hosta with several gallons of water.
-The second thing you can do is transplant bush into fresh soil.
+The second thing you can do is transplant the bush into fresh soil.